Local human trafficking advocate to speak at HGTC tonight

 Erica Leigh Feagin is from Lake City, but spent 11 months traveling to 11 different countries in Africa to advocate for victims of human trafficking.

-“She’s a local,” Brooke Holden, spokeswoman for the SC Coastal Region Human Trafficking Task Force said.
+“She’s a local,” Brooke Holden, spokesperson for the SC Coastal Region Human Trafficking Task Force, says.
 “So you get the best of both worlds in the sense of someone you can relate to, someone who knows this area and knows the people in this area as well as the skill set and the trade that she’s acquired over the years working in human trafficking.”

 Holden says people will learn how they can get involved to help stop trafficking on the Grand Strand.